Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-12-24-Q-Learning_DEP_4.md

 ## Validating Parameter Recovery with Posterior Predictive Checks

 Parameter estimates are only meaningful if our model adequately captures the behavioral patterns in the data.
 Posterior predictive checking provides a systematic approach to model validation by generating simulated data from fitted models and comparing against observed behavior.

-For clinical RL data, several behavioral signatures are particularly important to capture:

-**Learning Curves**: Does the model reproduce the trial-by-trial evolution of choice preferences?
-Healthy individuals might show rapid convergence to optimal choices, while depressed participants might show slower or more volatile learning.

-**Choice Consistency**: How well does the model capture the relationship between choice probability and reward history?
-Individual differences in this relationship might reflect distinct computational phenotypes.

-**Perseveration vs. Exploration**: Can the model account for how participants balance exploitation of known good options against exploration of alternatives?
+For clinical RL data, several behavioral signatures are particularly important to capture **Learning Curves** that reffers to if the model reproduce the trial-by-trial evolution of choice preferences?
+Healthy individuals might show rapid convergence to optimal choices, while depressed participants might show slower or more volatile learning. **Choice Consistency**, that shows how well does the model capture the relationship between choice probability and reward history?
+Individual differences in this relationship might reflect distinct computational phenotypes. **Perseveration vs. Exploration**, where the model account for how participants balance exploitation of known good options against exploration of alternatives?
 This balance might be disrupted in various psychiatric conditions.

 ```r
 # Posterior predictive validation